j5int/feedbot/README.rst

 Settings
 --------

 FeedBot has a few user-definable settings.
-To override the default settings, simply create a shell environment variable with the correct setting-key and value.
+To override the default settings, simply create an environment variable with the correct settings-key and value.

 -  FEED\_HISTORY\_QUEUE\_LENGTH: Every feed stores a history of entries that have already been shown in the channel.
 This settings controls